-1.1 “Authorized Personnel” means (a) Processor’s employees who have a need to know or otherwise access Personal Data for the purposes of performing applicable services; and (b) Processor’s contractors, agents, and auditors who have a need to know or otherwise access Personal Data to enable Processor to perform its obligations under the Agreement and this DPA, and who are bound in writing by confidentiality and other obligations sufficient to protect Personal Data in accordance with the terms and conditions of this DPA.
+1.1 “Authorized Personnel” means (a) Calendly's employees who have a need to know or otherwise access Personal Data for the purposes of performing applicable services; and (b) Calendly’s contractors, agents, and auditors who have a need to know or otherwise access Personal Data to enable Calendly to perform its obligations under the Agreement and this DPA, and who are bound in writing by confidentiality and other obligations sufficient to protect Personal Data in accordance with the terms and conditions of this DPA.

-1.3 “Data Protection Laws” means all applicable federal, state, and foreign data protection, privacy and data security laws, as well as applicable regulations and formal directives intended by their nature to have the force of law, including, without limitation, the EU Data Protection Laws and the CCPA but excluding, without limitation, consent decrees.
+1.3 “Data Protection Laws” means all applicable federal, state, and foreign data protection, privacy and data security laws, as well as applicable regulations and formal directives intended by their nature to have the force of law, including, without limitation, the EU Data Protection Laws, UK Data Protection Laws, and the CCPA but excluding, without limitation, consent decrees.

-1.6 “Personal Data” means any information relating to an identified or identifiable natural person that is submitted to, or collected by, Calendly in connection with the services provided by Processor, when such data is protected as “personal data” or “personally identifiable information” or a similar term under Data Protection Law(s).
+1.6 “Personal Data” means any information relating to an identified or identifiable natural person that is Processed by Calendly in connection with providing the Services to Customer, when such data is protected as “personal data” or “personally identifiable information” or a similar term under Data Protection Law(s).

 1.7 “Process” or “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.

 1.8 “Security Breach” means a confirmed breach of Calendly’s security measures leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data.